freeradical13/freeradical13.github.io/index.md

 Common plates include [agar plates][] with a high melting point of 85°C ([agar][] is a jelly from red algae made of 70% agarose [a polymer of galactose] and 30% [agaropectin][] [various small molecules such as sulfates and pyruvates]).

-Use a marker to write on the outside of the non-cover part (in case the cover falls off) before use with a date and time and description.
+Use a marker to write on the outside of the non-cover part (in case the cover falls off) before use with a date, time, and description.
 When not in use, tape the lid to the plate and write the same information on the tape.
 Plates are stored "upside down" (agar up; lid down) to avoid condensation (e.g. from temperature changes or microbe metabolism) falling back down on the plate.

 ### Staining